Chitty Chitty Bang Bang (car): Chitty Prime (GEN 11)

 The primary "Chitty" used to photograph most of the driving sequences in the film is a fully functional road-going car with New Zealand registration GEN 1I (formerly UK registration GEN 11).
 This car was designed by the film's production designer, Ken Adam, and cartoonist and sculptor Frederick Rowland Emett, built by Alan Mann Racing in Hertfordshire in 1967, fitted with a contemporary Ford 3000 Essex V6 engine and automatic transmission and allocated a genuine UK registration.
 The wooden body was manufactured by ship builders.
 They employed Architectural Metal Workers, Leonard and Eric Harrington of Ware to manufacture the external metal components.
 Actor Dick van Dyke, who drove the car in the film, said that "the car was a little difficult to maneuver, with the turning radius of a battleship".
-Chitty prime is approximately 17+1/2 ft long and weighs 2 ST. Externally, the roadgoing Chitty prime can be distinguished from the other filming models by the presence of small position lights atop the front fenders to meet motor vehicle standards.
+Chitty prime is approximately 17+1/2 ft long and weighs 2 ST. Externally, the main road-going Chitty prime can be distinguished from the other filming models by the presence of small position lights atop the front mud guards to meet motor vehicle standards.

 This car was privately owned by Pierre Picton of Stratford-upon-Avon from the early 1970s until May 2011.
 He made numerous public appearances with the car up until the end of 2010, including stops in Malta (1990) and the city of Norwich in August 2009, to promote the theatre show.
+In 2002, it was used in an advert for the DVLA warning about road tax evasion.
 Public appearances of the car in 2010 were listed on the GEN 11 official website, with a note that there will be no more as the car was sent to Los Angeles to be auctioned on 22 May 2011.
 The auction price was expected to reach US$1–2 million, but capped at $805,000 (£495,415) with the winning bid submitted by New Zealand film director Sir Peter Jackson, who according to his spokesperson said he would use it as a charity fund-raising vehicle.
 It was registered in New Zealand as GEN 1I, as the registration GEN 11 had already been issued.

-Chitty beta
+Chitty Beta

-The second road version, a “slightly smaller car”, only appears in the film for around 1 minute 35 seconds, however fans have noticed that the darker steering wheel used for this car has appeared in a few scenes throughout the film, thus speculating that it was regularly used as a drivable stand in to Chitty prime.
-Chitty beta can be seen in these notable scenes below:
+The second road version, a “slightly smaller car” (supposedly this car was built “slightly narrower” than the other Chitty’s made for the film though this is only rumoured and is unconfirmed by both Pinewood Studios and Alan Mann Racing who made the cars for the film), only appears in the film for around 3 minutes, however viewers have noticed that the wood used for the steering wheel was a darker wood and the wheel also sat higher on the dashboard, has appeared in a quite a few scenes throughout the film, thus speculating that this car was regularly used as a drivable stand in to the Chitty Prime.

+Chitty Beta can be seen in these notable scenes below: